Life InsuranceView all Life Insurance FAQs

 When weighing up if you need life insurance, you could consider the following questions:

 - If you died, would your family be able to maintain its current standard of living?

-- As well as current standard of living, would your family be able to afford the future goals you had set?
+- As well as their current standard of living, would your family be able to afford future goals you may have set?